-The U.S. Department of Commerce, United States Foreign Commercial Service (USFCS) offers customized solutions to help U.S. companies, including small- and medium-sized enterprises, succeed in the China market.
-USFCS stands ready to help U.S. companies develop comprehensive market entry or expansion plans, learn about export- and customs-related requirements, obtain export financing, and identify potential partners, agents, and distributors through business matchmaking programs, trade shows, and trade missions led by senior U.S. government officials.
-For U.S. companies that purchase our Gold Key Service, USFCS can facilitate one-on-one meetings with: pre-screened buyers; potential customers or end-users; experienced professional services providers; and key government officials.
-Furthermore, by engaging USFCS, U.S. companies can learn how to leverage the outcomes of high-level policy discussions, such as the U.S.-China Joint Commission on Commerce and Trade and the U.S.-China Strategic and Economic Dialogue, where senior U.S. officials have been successful in expanding market access and improving the business climate for U.S. companies in China.
-With these tools, explained in greater detail in this Country Commercial Guide, U.S. companies will be better positioned to take advantage of the many economic reforms that are being rolled out in the wake of the Third Plenum.
+The U.S. Department of Commerce’s United States and Foreign Commercial Service (USFCS) offers customized solutions to help U.S. companies, including small- and medium-sized enterprises, succeed in the China market.
+USFCS stands ready to help U.S. companies develop comprehensive market-entry or expansion plans, learn about export- and customs-related requirements, obtain export financing, and identify potential partners, agents, and distributors through business matchmaking programs, trade shows, and trade missions led by senior U.S. government officials.
+As starting point, Commercial Service China offer the Initial Market Check (IMC) that delivers an assessment for a product or service’s market potential in specific city or region in China.

 Notice to Visitors!

 The link you have chosen will take you to a non-U.S. Government website.

 If the page does not appear in 5 seconds, please click this: outside web site